gherardovarando/stagedtrees_useR/README.md

 </p>

-## Please, include Alternative text to your figures and make them screen-reader friendly.
+## Please, add Alternative text to your figures and make them screen-reader friendly.

 If this is your first time using alternative text, this [article](https://www.techsmith.com/blog/how-to-create-alternative-text-for-images-for-accessibility-and-seo/) could be helpful.
 Also, if you want to ensure that your alt-text is clear, you can activate a screen reader like [VoiceOver](https://webaim.org/articles/voiceover/), [NVDA](https://webaim.org/articles/nvda/) or [JAWS](https://webaim.org/articles/jaws/) and listen how your alternative text will sound.